ParksProjets/C-Preprocessor/README.md

 ## Customize options
 This are the defaults options.
-You can modify this by passing an option object
+You can modify this by passing an option object.
 ```js
 var options = {